Traditional dishes from Mallorca

-In this post we propose you a list of several Mallorcan dishes.
+In this post, we propose you a list of traditional dishes from Mallorca.

 One friend said to me paraphrasing the famous saying of John Lennon, “Life is what happens to you while you’re busy making other plans“, I was thinking that “Life is what happens to you while we are busy looking for a restaurant“.

 One of the most frequently asked questions is: where to eat in Mallorca?
-In this post, we don’t answer where to find the best place, but we consider more important what to eat in Mallorca and keep learning about our local culture and gastronomy.
+In this post, we don’t answer where to find the best place.
+We consider it more significant to discover what to eat in Mallorca and keep learning about our local culture and gastronomy.

 If I had to choose my favourite snack would be «la coca de trempó»: It is a salty Mallorcan flatbread typical of the Balearic with tomato, green pepper and onion.
 Everything finely chopped and dressed with oil and salt.
 Simple, tasty and wonderful.

-These are the ingredients of a traditional “frito mallorquin” made of lamb.
+The traditional “frito mallorquin” is made of lamb.

-Curiosity to learn about sopas mallorquinas (mallorquin soups) or sopas secas (dry soups) is that you can eat them with a fork and knife: It’s a vegetable stock and thin slices of brown bread.
-The stock is absorbed by the bread and that’s why they have almost nothing of liquid.
+Curiosity to learn about sopas mallorquinas or sopas secas is that you can eat them with a fork and knife: It’s a vegetable stock and thin slices of brown bread.
+The bread absorbed the brew, and that’s why they have almost nothing of liquid.

 Typical Mallorcan food: Tumbet

-El Tumbet is a vegan recipe that can be eaten like unique course.
-Originally, that were leftovers of vegetables during the season: aubergines, potatoes, red pepper and tomatoes.
+The Tumbet is a vegan recipe that you can eat like a unique course.
+Formerly, that were leftovers of vegetables during the season: aubergines, potatoes, red pepper and tomatoes.
 But in Mallorca is more common to serve with a meat or fish dish.

 Typical Mallorcan food: Arròs brut

 This dish means literally “dirty rice”.
-It is a delicious rice in broth and spiced with an intense flavour of game meat.
+It is a bowl of delicious rice in broth and spiced with an intense flavour of game meat.
 Perfect for the winter!

 Typical Mallorcan food: Pa amb oli

-There is nothing more easy and tasty than the Pa amb oli (or in english “bread with oil”).
-This recipe was first documented nearly 18th century by the mallorquin friar Jauma Josep Bernat Martí i Oliver.
+There is nothing simple and tastier than the Pa amb oli (or in English “bread with oil”).
+This recipe was first documented nearly 18th century by the Mallorquin friar Jauma Josep Bernat Martí i Oliver.

-The Mallorcan brown bread is mainly characterised by three things: without salt, to have bread crumbs and uncut.
-The main players of the Pa amb oli are the brown bread and “ramallet” tomato.
+In Mallorca you can find a special bread «brown bread» is mainly characterised by three things: without salt, to have bread crumbs and uncut.
+The main ingredients of the Pa amb oli are the brown bread and “ramallet” tomato.

 The “tomàtiga de ramallet” is a small tomato with hard and dry skin.
 This tomato is bitter and salty (that’s why some people don’t add salt).

-The brown bread is done with special flour that makes a dark colour.
+The brown bread prepares with special flour that makes a dark colour.
 The wheat flour called Xeixa is called old wheat (in Mallorquin “blat antic”).
 This product has less gluten than the traditional strong flour.

 Plato típico comida mallorquina: Panades, cocarrois i robiols

-In Easter, Mallorca offers a variety of typical recipes like Panades, cocarrois and robiols.
-They are cooked with the same dough.
+In Easter Holidays, Mallorca offers a variety of typical recipes like Panades, cocarrois and robiols.
+They cooked with the same dough.

 With their peculiar half-moon shape, are filled with Mallorcan vegetables, such as cabbage, chard, or cauliflower, to which are added pine kernels and peppers.
 There are two types of cocarrois: with vegetables (chard, onion, spinach, pine nuts and raisins) or with onion ( with an onion cut filling and tomato).

-They are semicircular in shape and filled with jam, fresh cheese, pastry cream or sweetened spaghetti squash.
+They are semicircular in shape and filled with jam, fresh cheese, pastry cream or pumpkin jam.